gskaggs/blog/posts/2020_books.md

 This is a great way to calm down scared or nervous people.
 By getting their anxiety in the open, you defuse it.
 Labels always begin with "it seems like," "it sounds like," or "it looks like."

-Doing an "accusation audit" before a meeting can help identify possible labels.
+Doing an *accusation audit* before a meeting can help identify possible labels.
 This entails identifying all the reasons your counterpart might be angry with you.

 Always give your counterpart the opportunity to say no. Don't demand, collaborate.